skull4L/College-notes/Biology/(8) The control of gene expression/Recombinant DNA technology.md

 - In an automated process, each of the oligonucleotides is assembled by adding one nucleotide at a time in the required sequence
 - The oligonucleotides are then joined to make a gene

+###### Antibiotic resistance markers
+- A tequnique called replica plating is carried out
+- Uses the other antibiotic resistance gene in the plasmid (the gene that was cut in order to insert the desired gene)
+- Therefore this antibiotic resistance to tetracycline no longer works
+- This allows us to identify which plasmid has the required gene by treating them with tetracycline
+- The problem with this is that this destroys the plasmids with the required gene
+- To overcome this, replica plating is carried out.
+Living colonies of bacteria containing desired gene can be identified
+-